-RPA is a type of software used for automating repetitive computer tasks.
+RPA is a type of software used for automating repetitive computer tasks, freeing up laboratory technicians’ time.
 It is often used in automated testing of applications, but recently it is used for business processes as well.
 RPA can be programmed in a way to perform the function of laboratory middleware.
 More importantly, it can be used for follow-up data processing, such as data extraction, data formatting, and reporting.
 The benefit, besides higher efficiency, is also maintenance of data integrity throughout the whole process, which eliminates the need for additional integrity reviews and ensures data security.
 Best known commercial solutions are UIPath, Blue Prism, and Automation Anywhere.
 Notable open-source solutions are Robotic Framework Foundation, TagUI, and Taskt.

 Data Analysis Software